-Everybody is talking about BERT and how it is going to affect SEO.
+Everybody is talking about BERT and how it is going to affect the SEO industry?

 So, what exactly is BERT?

 BERT stands for Bidirectional Encoder Representations from Transformers.
 It is a recent Google algorithm update that has caused a lot of stir and there is a lot of misinformation about it.

 BERT is an advanced algorithm that tries to understand how humans communicate.